Adjusting a deal if an Agent has been overpaid or underpaid commissions

 UNDERPAYMENT

-Rather than unreconciling transactions and reposting the original payout you will want to make a quick adjustment to the deal in Loft and post the updated payout.
+Rather than unreconciling transactions and reposting the original payout, you should make a quick adjustment directly in the deal within Loft and then post the updated payout.

-You’ll need to record an additional payout to the Agent if you’ve already paid them.
-In short, the Brokerage owes the Agent money.
-Loft created a new payout which will post an additional bill to the Agent in your accounting platform.
+If the agent has already been paid, you will need to record an additional payout.
+In this case, the brokerage owes the agent money.
+Loft will generate a new payout, which will create an additional bill to the agent in your accounting platform.

 After: